Skip to main content

 • Date Range: Choose the time period you want the data to cover.
 This filter impacts all metrics displayed on the dashboard.

 • Step: This filter specifically controls the granularity of the data presented in the graphs (the horizontal axis).
-You can choose to visualize the data split by daily, weekly or monthly intervals.
+You can choose to visualise the data split by daily, weekly or monthly intervals.

 When you first open the dashboard, it automatically loads with some default selections to give you an immediate view of your performance.
 The first pipeline in your list will be chosen (or your only pipeline, if you just have one).
 You'll see data from the last 7 days, up to and including today, with the graph split into daily intervals.
 You are free to adjust these filters thereafter.